FlowTestAI/FlowTest/packages/flowtest-cli/README.md

 flow run -f test.flow -e environments/test.env
 ```

 If you need to publish the results of your flow runs for further analysis, you can specify the `-s` option.
-Request your access key pairs from https://flowtest-ai.vercel.app/ and then export $FLOWTEST_ACCESS_ID and $FLOWTEST_ACCESS_KEY
+Request your access key pairs from https://flowtest-ai.vercel.app/ and then run export $FLOWTEST_ACCESS_ID and $FLOWTEST_ACCESS_KEY before publishing:

 ```bash
 flow run -f test.flow -e environments/test.env -s